 However, if there is a narrowing within the posterior urethra during voiding, then this indicates a stricture.
 In this example, there is a bulbar stricture seen during injection.
 The posterior urethra is not wide open as would be expected at rest.
 However during voiding, the area of the membranous urethra remains very narrow.

 When patients report having prior urethral imaging, they are encouraged to bring both the films and the reports to their initial visits.
 If the films are adequate, they do not need to be repeated.
 However, over the years, we have observed that the vast majority (over 95%) of urethral imaging studies performed at outside facilities are inadequate and do not include both the RUG and VCUG.
+Often, the reports contain inaccurate interpretations with a misdiagnosis.
 We are in the process of reviewing our observations and plan to submit our findings for publication given that this appears to be such a pervasive problem.
 Most General Urologists and Urologists who do not exclusively specialize in male urethral and penile surgery often do not personally perform urethral imaging.
 It is not practical for them to have X-ray equipment in their offices given that only a very small percentage of their practices are patients with strictures.
 We have observed that most patients are referred to Imaging Centers for their diagnostic urethral imaging.
 These Radiology Imaging Centers perform many diagnostic imaging tests such as chest X-rays, CT scans, abdominal ultrasounds etc. and rarely perform urethral imaging.

 This is the example of an outside film that suggested a 2 cm obliteration of the urethra.
-We repeated the study with the patient in the proper oblique position and the actual length of obliteration was 8 cm.
+The patient was flat on the table with the film taken front to back.
+We repeated the study with the patient in the proper oblique position (turned partially sideways with the penis on stretch to the side, and the actual length of obliteration was 8 cm.

 All testing is performed in a procedure room adjacent to the consultation room at UC, Irvine Medical Center, and Dr. Gelman personally performs all of the imaging studies.
-Over 1,000 urethral imaging studies have been performed at our Center.
+Since 1998, over 3,000 urethral imaging studies have been performed at our Center.
 We have state-of-the-art imaging facilities that produce high resolution images that are saved as digital files, and also printed on high resolution 14 x 17 inch radiographic film and high resolution print images.
-One copy is placed in the chart, and when patients are referred, a copy is sent to the referring physician.
+One copy is placed in the chart, and when patients are referred, a copy is sent to the referring physician (when the patient is referred).
 Films are printed at the time of the procedure and then reviewed with the patient.